DUI LICENSE SUSPENSION AND BAIID (IGNITION INTERLOCK)

 WE FIGHT FOR YOUR DRIVING PRIVILEGES!

-We understand the importance of a valid driver’s license and a clean record.
+At the law firm of Marton & Kent, L.L.C., we understand the importance of a valid driver’s license and a clean record.
 We understand the potential impact on your employment, your insurance and other aspects of life.
-Contact us today for a free initial consultation at our offices in Wheaton or Naperville.
-We serve clients throughout DuPage County, Kane County and Cook County.
+Call our office today for a free initial consultation at our offices in Wheaton at (630) 474-8000.
+We serve clients throughout DuPage County, Kane County, and Cook County.

 RELATED PRACTICE TOPIC

 A Wheaton client who was arrested for domestic battery got her case dismissed for lack of prosecution.
 The arrest expungement was immediately filed by M&K lawyers.Case Results